ryanfobel/kicad-helpers/README.md

-## Export a BOM from the KiCad schematic.
+## Export a BOM from the KiCad schematic

 ```sh
 kh_sch_to_bom --v